Skip to main content

 Background

 In the spring of 2024, EGLE received funding from an EPA Emerging Contaminants Small or Disadvantaged Community grant to collect residential well samples in two areas in Michigan, one of which is in Blair Township.
-Funding will be used to sample drinking water wells in the area identified on the map.
+Funding was used to sample drinking water wells in the area identified on the map.
 This area was selected because there are numerous homes downgradient of a fire training center, and firefighting foam containing PFAS was sometimes used at fire training centers.
+EGLE’s contractor AECOM collected drinking water well samples from residents living near the fire training center who granted access.

 Groundwater is believed to be moving in a northeast direction.
 Soils are predominantly sand and gravel, making the residential wells in this area more vulnerable to contamination than if there was a protective clay layer.